Chart Color Schemes

 Population

-Population growth drivers in Whitsundays are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Whitsundays are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Whitsundays' estimated population is around 2,285.
-This reflects an increase of 4 people since the 2021 Census, which reported a population of 2,281.
-The change was inferred from AreaSearch's estimate of Whitsundays' resident population at 2,285 following examination of ABS ERP data released in June 2024 and address validation since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Whitsundays statistical area (Lv2) had an estimated population of around 2,285 as of Nov 2025.
+This reflects an increase of 4 people since the 2021 Census, which reported a population of 2,281 people.
+The change was inferred from the resident population of 2,285, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
 This level of population equates to a density ratio of 10.5 persons per square kilometer.
-Over the past decade, Whitsundays demonstrated resilient growth patterns with a compound annual growth rate of 2.3%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Over the past decade, the Whitsundays (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 2.3%, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Moving forward, a significant population increase in the top quartile of regional areas nationally is forecast.
-Whitsundays is expected to increase by 913 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 53.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, a significant population increase in the top quartile of regional areas nationally is forecast, with the Whitsundays statistical area (Lv2) expected to increase by 899 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 52.6% in total over the 17 years.

 Frequently Asked Questions - Population